schibsted/spid-tech-docs/resources/articles/getting-started-with-paylinks.md

 - You send the list of items to SPiD, and get a unique URL back.
 Redirect the user to this Paylink URL.
 - The user completes payment on the SPiD website, and is redirected back to your site with an order ID.
-- You use the order ID to track the status of payment.
+- You refresh your user info, and track the status of payment with the order ID.

 It's illustrated in [this sequence diagram](/paylink-api/#purchase-flows).